 - A very simple three wire diode-mixing network with separate power and communication wires.

-Learn here which network hardware configurations are possible.
+Learn HERE which network hardware configurations are possible and how they work.

 A separate page is available that describes a number of examples as well as the bare network stacks for both the master and a slave node.
-All information can be found via the following link: Software examples and network stacks .
+All information can be found via the following links:

 How to start building applications